Renato Unso, the heartbreak kid who shattered the National Record

-Unso time of 14.76, however, broke the nine-year-old National Record of Marcelo Benauro and stood until 1997.
+Unso time of 14.76 broke the nine-year-old National Record of Marcelo Benauro and stood until 1997.

-The greatest race of his career would come in a superb 400 Hurdles final where he led from start to finish.
+His career’s most fantastic race would come in a superb 400 Hurdles final where he led from start to finish.

-Unso recorded a time of 51.26 to win the 1983 SEA Games in Singapore which until this day is the National Record 30 years on, this would be the last time Unso would compete at the SEA Games.
+Unso recorded a time of 51.26 to win the 1983 SEA Games in Singapore, which is the National Record 30 years on; this would be the last time Unso would compete at the SEA Games.